I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

     + How to write Python module wrapper

-+ A simple Python matrix multiplication operator and a simple linear (Y = XW+b) operator.

 + A bunch of C++/CUDA functions calculate the forward and backward of a linear operator.
 This includes:

     + Matrix multiplication (2 versions)